bluwy/website/src/projects/penn-todo/index.md

     link: https://penn-todo.herokuapp.com/
 ---

 A todo app built on the PENN stack (PostgreSQL, Express, Nuxt, Node.js).
-It provides custom email authentication and simple todos management.
+It offers custom email authentication and simple todos management.

 ## What I've Learned